Roof vents: Three questions to ask before you install

 Why would a new roof need vents in the first place?

 A roof vent’s best-known benefit is that it helps keep your attic cooler during warmer months.
 If you’ve crawled up into your attic on a hot day, (especially during an Oklahoma August) you know this attribute alone is reason enough to install as many roof vents as you can.
-In addition, lowering the temperature in your attic and increasing the air flow helps prevent damage, mold, rot and many other repairs homeowners face with an unventilated roof.
+Additionally, lowering the temperature in your attic and increasing the air flow helps prevent damage, mold, rot and many other repairs homeowners face with an unventilated roof.

-- Lower Bills.
+- Lower bills.
 Roof vents will lower your energy bills.
 Proper air circulation means your heating and cooling elements don’t have to work as hard for as long.

-- Reduce Damage.
+- Reduce damage.
 Roof vents prevent damage to your shingles.
 Without proper roof ventilation, you allow the attic to remain at a high temperature.
 This can damage and crack your shingles well before they should be showing signs of damage.

-- Go with the Flow.
+- Go with the flow.
 Roof vents create proper air flow, which reduces moisture that can build up inside an attic.
 Extra, unneeded moisture can damage almost any and every area of your roof.
 Also, attics without proper ventilation see mold grow as moisture is not expelled.

-How many roof vents is enough?
+How to calculate how many roof vents I need?

 Ok, you get you need them.
-But how many roof vents does one home really need?
+But how many roof vents does your home need?
 A general guideline is homeowners need one square foot of roof vent for every 300 square feet of ceiling space, if your home has a roof with a vapor barrier, or 1:300.
 If not, you should have one square foot of roof vent for every 150 square feet, or 1:150.
-And your roof vents should be split evenly with half dedicated to air intake and half dedicated for air exhaust.
+Your roof vents should be split evenly with half dedicated to air intake and half dedicated for air exhaust.
 That means that a 2,400-square-foot home with a roof that has a moisture barrier would need 8 square feet of roof vent.

 Of course, every house in every different climate is different, so we can look at your specific need and assess exactly how many your home needs.

 Just like every home is different, every roof needs a slightly different plan when it comes to roof vents.
-Here’s an overview of the different kind of vents that we recommend and install for our homes:
+Here’s an overview of the different kind of vents that we recommend and install for our homes.

 This is the classic roof vent that you’ve seen on homes your whole life.
-Some people call these guys whirlybirds, as they spin with the wind.
+Some people call these whirlybirds, as they spin with the wind.
 They are driven by wind power, which draws the hot air and moisture up and out of your attic.

 This vent uses natural convection by simply creating a hole where the rising hot air and moisture can leave.
 Since there is not a motor or wind power utilized, homeowners often need to install more than the standard number of vents.